dfranx/SHADERed/README.md

 4. Open the .sln and build the project!

 ## Tutorial
 Don't know how or where to start?
+The debugger is confusing?
 Want to create your own shader or custom SHADERed theme?
-Visit [TUTORIAL.md](TUTORIAL.md) to see detailed steps on how to do so.
+Visit [TUTORIAL.md](TUTORIAL.md) to see detailed steps on how to do these things.

 ## Used by
 [<img width="250" src="./Misc/Logo/arkaos.png">](https://www.arkaos.com/)